Written by Cécile Remeur (2nd edition),

-Value added tax (VAT) is an important source of revenue for national governments and the European Union (EU) budget and, from an economic point of view, it is a very efficient consumption tax.
-However, the existing rules governing intra-Community trade are 25 years old and the current common EU VAT system presents such problems as vulnerability to fraud, high compliance costs for businesses and also a heavy administrative burden for national authorities.
+Value added tax (VAT) is a consumption tax borne by the final consumer.
+It is an important source of revenue for national governments and the European Union (EU) budget.
+However, the existing rules governing intra-Community trade are 25 years old and the current common EU VAT system is still ‘transitional’.
+This framework presents problems such as vulnerability to fraud, compliance costs for businesses and also a heavy administrative burden for national authorities.
+It is under review along the lines of the April 2016 VAT Action Plan.

 |Proposal for a Council Directive amending Directive 2006/112/EC as regards harmonising and simplifying certain rules in the value added tax system and introducing the definitive system for the taxation of trade between Member States|